r15h1/Composr/README.md

 3. Multi tennancy support
 4. Custom themes with Razor syntax (check http://cocozil.com and http://programagic.ca for 2 live implementations)
 5. Autocomplete api for suggestions in search box
-6. Responsive design with bootstrap
+6. Responsive design with AMP / bootstrap

-###Coming soon:
-1. "More like this" suggestions
+7. "More like this" suggestions
-2. "Did you mean" suggestions